Thomasporta/Steam-Data-Analysis/README.md

 Lastly we looked at other areas of interest and idetifiend some trends.
 Mac support is diminishing, some languages have very small footprint in comparison to their worldwide use (a potential growth prospect) and Adult only sexual content is on the rise.

+One recurrent theme is clear, more games by small/solo studios are entering the market, and those studios have no time to develop Steam features.
+While on the surface this doesn't seem a problem, we may hear talk of Steam's No Man's Land more often.

 Steam is the leader of digital storefronts - and yet, as years go by, games use less of what makes Steam's so good - its features.
-If that continues, Steam could be the leader only because it is already the largest storefront; and that is a good opportunity for competition.
+If that continues, Steam could be the leader only because it is already the largest storefront; and that is a good opportunity for competition to attack their hegemony.
 Valve cannot stay complacent, and if anything, Steam OS and the Steam deck are proof they are willing to innovate.

 Thank you for reading.